KWB-R/kwb.flusshygiene.app/README.md

 The package needs access to at least two FTP servers to which rain and water flow measurements are uploaded on a regular basis.
-You need to specify the Unified Resource Locators (URLs) to these servers as well as the credentials (user name and password) for authentication.
+You need to specify the Uniform Resource Locators (URLs) to these servers as well as the credentials (user name and password) for authentication.
 Therefore, set the following environment variables:

-  - `FTP_URL_KWB`: URL to KWB’s download FTP server
+  - `FTP_URL_KWB`: URL to KWB’s download server
-  - `FTP_URL_SENATE`: URL to Senate’s download FTP server
+  - `FTP_URL_SENATE`: URL to Senate’s download server
   - `FTP_URL_TSB`: URL to TSB’s upload server
-  - `USER_PWD_KWB`: User name and password for KWB’s download FTP server
+  - `USER_PWD_KWB`: User name and password for KWB’s download server
-  - `USER_PWD_SENATE`: User name and password for Senate’s download FTP server
+  - `USER_PWD_SENATE`: User name and password for Senate’s download server
   - `USER_PWD_TSB` User name and password for TSB’s upload server

-We recommend to set these variables in the file `.Renviron` that is loaded automatically when R is started.
+We recommend to set these variables in the `.Renviron` file that is loaded automatically when R is started.
 Use the function `edit_r_environ()` from the usethis package (installed above) to open the `.Renviron` file in an editor: